 Show Full Field Name

 Show Full Field Name toggles whether to show the view name along with the field name for each column header.
+When Show Full Field Name is off, generally only the field name shows; however, measures of type

 The Customizations section lists each column in the visualization and lets you create a custom label for that column in the Label box.